Author Archives: kathrynwelds

 Clark Hull

-In contrast, when people are close to achieving a goal, a single goal path provides greater motivation.
+When people are close to achieving a goal, a single goal path provides greater motivation.
 This observation is consistent with Clark Hull’s finding that motivation increases closer to the goal.

 Sheena Iyengar